UltraToon/UltraToon/README.md

 Welcome to my github profile!
 Here you will see projects that im working on.

 # print("Who am I?")
-My name is Ivan, and some of the coding languages I use are python, bash, and JS.
-I usually am pretty active on discord:
+My name is Ivan, and some of the coding languages I use are python, bash, and JS.\n I usually am pretty active on discord:
 UltraToon #3098